drvinceknight/pfm/book/building-tools/07-testing/tutorial/main.md

 Running the tests with an error in the source code.
 ```

-As and when we add more features to `absorption.py` we will also add tests.
+As and when you add more features to `absorption.py` you will also add tests.

 Software is compromised of both code and documentation.
-So far we have tested
+So far you have tested
-our code, now we will test our documentation.
+our code, now you will test your documentation.

 ## Testing documentation